When the existing trustees took over the running of the sanctuary in 2004, the site was dilapidated, scruffy and very unsafe.

 Here at Hope Pastures we’re all great animal lovers and this extents beyond domestic pets to wildlife too.
 We count ourselves really lucky to have the opportunity to maintain our land in a wildlife friendly way and also to find ways to actively encourage wildlife within the city so that many more can thrive and prosper.

-We don’t use pesticides on our fields and we maintain trees and dry stone walls so that they create permanent safe habitats for all types of wildlife.
+We maintain our fields, trees and dry stone walls so that they create permanent safe habitats for all types of wildlife.
 We’ve also planted hundreds of new trees and shrubs over the last few years, as well as a garden area with lots of plants which attract butterflies and bees in the summer.

 We’re lucky to have one volunteer, Jim who feeds the wild birds all through the winter and this keeps a variety or birds happy.
 Some of the birds at the sanctuary include: